The University of Illinois System

-The University of Illinois seeks an Assistant/ Associate University Counsel.
-The Assistant/Associate University Counsel is a vital member of an in-house legal team at the University of Illinois, serving primarily at the Urbana-Champaign campus.
+The University of Illinois System seeks a highly-skilled and experienced attorney to join the Office of University Counsel as an Assistant/Associate University Counsel.
+The Assistant/Associate University Counsel is a vital member of an in-house legal team at the University of Illinois, serving primarily at the Urbana-Champaign university.
 Under the direction of the Campus Legal Counsel, the Assistant/Associate University Counsel will have primary responsibility for the management of numerous legal matters and will provide timely and effective advice and counsel to various University units and personnel.
+Subject matter responsibility may include various intellectual property matters, including the preparation and review of licensing agreements and other technology transfer matters, copyright, trademarks, online learning, sponsored research, information technology, data security and data breaches, economic development and entrepreneurship, complex transactions and other matters as assigned.
+The candidate must be capable of handling a high volume, working with minimal supervision.
+The candidate must work well within a dynamic team, be an excellent communicator, and be willing to develop new areas of sub-specialty as needs may arise.
+The successful candidate will have demonstrated experience in the subject matter, excellent judgment, collegiality, client counseling and multi-tasking skills.
 Additional responsibilities include:

 - Provide legal advice on a wide variety of issues that arise at a large research university under the general supervision of the Campus Legal Counsel;